sai-sree-reddy/Realproton_Assesment/README.md

 ### Importing the Dashboard

 1. Click on the **plus icon (+)** in the left sidebar.
-2. Select **Import**.
-3. You can import a dashboard using a JSON file (if provided) or by entering the dashboard ID from the Grafana website (if you have created one).
-Alternatively, you can create a new dashboard manually.

     **To create a new dashboard manually (example):**
     1. Click on **Create** in the left sidebar and select **Dashboard**.